swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 ### Ambiguities with comment syntax

-Perhaps the most obvious parsing ambiguity with `/.../` delimiters is with comment syntax.

-- An empty regex literal would conflict with line comment syntax `//`.
-But an empty regex isn't a particularly useful thing to express, and can be disallowed without significant impact.
+Line comment syntax `//` and block comment syntax `/*` will continue to be parsed as comments.
+An empty regex literal is not a particularly useful thing to express, but can be written as `#//#` if desired. `*` would be an invalid starting character of a regex, and therefore does not pose an issue.

-- There is a conflict with block comment syntax, when surrounding a regex literal ending with `*`, for example:
+A parsing conflict does however arise when a block comment surrounds a regex literal ending with `*`, for example:

   ```swift
   /*